twhoff/timeboxer/README.md

 ## Project Summary

 The Time Blocking App is designed to help users manage their time efficiently by allowing them to create and visualise time blocks across various days and intervals.
-The application offers an intuitive interface to facilitate effective time management.
+The application offers an intuitive interface to facilitate effective time management, now with added functionality for note-taking within time blocks.

 ## Current State